What Your Company's 409A Valuation Means for Your Options

 Before exercising, ask your company's finance team for the most current 409A valuation and its effective date.
 Also ask:

-• Is the valuation still within the 12-month safe harbor window, or has a material event occurred that might trigger an update?
+- Is the valuation still within the 12-month safe harbor window, or has a material event occurred that might trigger an update?

-• Has the company raised any financing, entered into any M&A discussions, or experienced significant business changes since the last 409A?
+- Has the company raised any financing, entered into any M&A discussions, or experienced significant business changes since the last 409A?

-• What is the anticipated timing of a liquidity event, and has that changed since the last valuation?
+- What is the anticipated timing of a liquidity event, and has that changed since the last valuation?

-Common Misconceptions About 409A and Employee Options
+What Are the Most Common Misconceptions About 409A and Employee Options?

-Waiting to exercise until an IPO or acquisition maximizes your certainty but often minimizes your after-tax return.
+Waiting to exercise until an IPO maximizes certainty but often minimizes your after-tax return.
 NSO holders who exercise immediately before an IPO owe ordinary income tax on the full spread — often a very large amount by that point.
 ISO holders who wait too long may miss the long-term capital gains holding period.
 The optimal exercise timing depends on your personal tax situation, risk tolerance, and financial resources.

 A 409A valuation is the value of common stock, which is a portion of the total enterprise value.
 Because preferred shareholders hold liquidation preferences and other rights, the total enterprise value implied by the 409A common stock price is generally higher than the headline 409A number alone would suggest.
 Review common 409A mistakes for a broader look at how misunderstanding the 409A process affects both companies and employees.